anuragdhere30/Speaker_Recognition/README.md

 from pathlib import Path
 from IPython.display import display, Audio

-# Get the data from https://www.kaggle.com/kongaevans/speaker-recognition-dataset/
-# and save it to ./speaker-recognition-dataset.zip
-# then unzip it to ./16000_pcm_speeches
 !kaggle datasets download -d avishkar001/iemocap-team-noob !unzip -qq iemocap-team-noob.zip

 DATASET_ROOT = "IEMOCAP_Team_Noob"

-# The folders in which we will put the audio samples and the noise samples
 AUDIO_SUBFOLDER = "audio"
 NOISE_SUBFOLDER = "noise"

 DATASET_AUDIO_PATH = os.path.join(DATASET_ROOT, AUDIO_SUBFOLDER)
 DATASET_NOISE_PATH = os.path.join(DATASET_ROOT, NOISE_SUBFOLDER)

-# Percentage of samples to use for validation
 VALID_SPLIT = 0.1

 # Seed to use when shuffling the dataset and the noise